 3D printing can seem like a daunting field to get into.
 After all, while there’s a lot of information, it is not a field that is “newcomer friendly”.
 The online information can seem very disorganised.
 Most people posting about the industry will jump to the nitty gritty details.
 Consequently, this leaves behind a lot of people who shy away from untangling engineering jargon.
 Another issue is discerning the good advice from the bad.
 Due to these obstacles, here’s our advice on how to get started.

 The first way to learn is to take up courses.
 Admittedly, it’s hard to find local colleges, schools and universities with a sufficient 3D printing course.
 Thankfully, there are multiple online providers willing to pick up the slack on this.
 While the experience won’t be hands-on, it is still valuable nonetheless.
-For the practical side of it, you can always buy a DIY 3D printer kit and assemble it as you learn.
+For the practical side of it, you can always buy a 3D printer and start experimenting.

 Coursera has a fantastic 3D printing course.
 The University of Illinois created the program along with Ultimaker and Autodesk.
 The study cost is 76 Euros a month.
 While the course is not free, applicants can be eligible for financial aid.
 Additionally, signees for the full specialisation receive discounts from Ultimaker, Autodesk and others.
 It’s definitely worth signing up for.